Microdosing in the Media

 Now, with microdosing well in the public eye, we’re expecting to see more articles like this one from Vice, where ambitious businesspeople and determined self-helpers are reporting on the benefits of microdosing.
 We will hopefully see more coverage in mainstream media, and with the power of online information, this may begin to strip away some of the prejudices and myths of psychedelic use.

 Recently, well-known author Ayelet Waldman has published a book documenting her microdosing experience.
-As a middle-class, conservative woman, her story has the potential to sway many people on the subject of microdosing and psychedelics.
+As a middle-class wife and mother, her story has the potential to sway many people on the subject of microdosing and psychedelics.
 Already her experiences have piqued the interest of various publications, including the New York Times, the Washington Post, Vogue, The Guardian, and the right-wing UK tabloid the Daily Mail.

 Most of these articles are fairly unbiased, usually including an interview with Ayelet, and focussing on the human side of the story.
 Following a microdosing regimen, Ayelet reported feeling improvements in her mood, her work and her relationships.
 All the articles highlight the benefits of microdosing, without too much skepticism.